Turning a Full-time Project into a Cozy Home

-Ken Rich is a former island manager, retired harbormaster, and town dump manager.
+Ken is a former island manager, retired harbormaster, and town dump manager.
 He knows how to tinker, make do, and do it himself, but state rebates prompted him to call Evergreen Home Performance.
 Ken couldn’t leave his house for fear the furnace would die, the grueling maintenance schedule was taking its toll, and “It was beyond time to make a change.”

-Energy Advisor Steve Seekins used a blower door test to evaluate air leakage and infrared analysis to identify areas of heat loss.
+Technical Advisor Steve Seekins used a blower door test to evaluate air leakage and infrared analysis to identify areas of heat loss.
 His findings were no surprise: the inefficient furnace couldn’t keep the leaky old house warm, and the wet basement was causing huge moisture and air quality problems.

 Evergreen Home Performance installed foam insulation and air sealing from top (dense packed cellulose in the attic) to bottom (2” of spray-foam insulation on the rubble foundation).
 The basement was fully encapsulated, with a vapor barrier, sump pump, and drainage system to keep everything dry.
 Evergreen also helped coordinate the installation of a solar hot water heater from ReVision Energy and a new, high-efficiency propane furnace.